×

 • Subtrochanteric area: Within 5 cm distal to the lesser trochanter.
 Primarily consists of cortical bone.

-• Femoral head: The “ball” in the ball-and-socket joint sits atop the femoral neck.
+• Femoral head: The “ball” in the ball-and-socket joint that sits atop the femoral neck.

 • Severe pain in the hip and groin area